jmz-b/terraform-lpgi/README.md

 ## handlers

-the default handler can be replaced by building a new handler distribution, uploading it to s3 and updating the handler lambda function
+the default handler can be replaced by updating the lambda function with a new handler archive

-### handler distibution format
+### handler archive format

 ```
 $ unzip -l module/handler.zip